Expertium/expertium.github.io/Benchmark.md

 Split A is not used for evaluation, split E is not used for training.

-Some algorithms, like LSTM and RWKV, use more information than just interval lengths and grades, for example answer time. using other *input features* is fine as long as evaluation is done on the *same reviews of the same cards*.
+Some algorithms, like LSTM and RWKV, use more information than just interval lengths and grades, for example answer time.
+Using other *input features* is fine as long as evaluation is done on the *same reviews of the same cards*.

 ## Results